 There are four main types of pet insurance to look out for when comparing deals:

-- Time limited pet insurance covers illnesses as well as accidents, for up to 12 months from when the condition was diagnosed or up to the limit of the policy – whichever happens first (check each policy for details).
-After that, it becomes a pre-existing condition, which you can’t claim for.
+Time-limited pet insurance covers illnesses and accidents, for up to 12 months from when the condition was diagnosed or up to the limit of the policy, whichever happens first.
+After that, the condition won’t be covered, even if you renew.

-- Maximum benefit pet insurance covers accidents and illnesses up to a maximum amount per condition.
-While there’s no time limit on how long you can claim for, once you’ve reached the maximum amount, you’re no longer covered for that particular condition.
+Maximum benefit pet insurance covers accidents and illnesses up to a maximum amount per condition.
+Once you’ve reached the limit, your pet’s no longer covered for that particular condition.

 What does pet insurance cover?